-- 5. Please specify any additional conditions with which dog breeders should comply: LGA Planning Approval - 6.
-On what grounds do you believe a local government could cancel a dog breeder registration? - ☐ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law

-- □ The dog breeder is convicted of an offence under Australian Consumer □ Law in relation to dogs they have sold or transferred - ⊠ Failing to provide their dog owner number on the microchips of the puppies that they breed - ☐ Failing to provide their dog owner number when advertising or transferring a dog - ⊠ Keeping more than the approved number of dogs on the premises
+5. Please specify any additional conditions with which dog breeders should comply: Subject to annual inspections 6. breeder registration? ☐ The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ The dog breeder is convicted of an offence under Australian Consumer Law in relation to dogs they have sold or transferred ☐ Failing to provide their dog owner number on the microchips of the puppies that they breed ☐ Failing to provide their dog owner number when advertising or transferring a dog 1 Keeping more than the approved number of dogs on the premises with Other-please specify: Ranking Complaints not Complying &